antmicro/kenning-pipeline-manager/docs/source/frontend-features.md

 ![Node context menu](img/node-context-menu.png)

-In the upper right corner of each node there is an context menu toggle.
-It contains following options:
+In the upper right corner of each node there is a context menu toggle.
+It contains the following options:
 * `Rename` - Changes instanceName of the node.
-More details regarding the node naming can be seen in the ['instanceName' field of dataflow format](project:dataflow-format.md#node)
+More details regarding node naming can be found in the ['instanceName' field of dataflow format](project:dataflow-format.md#node)
 * `Delete` - Deletes the node from the dataflow.
-Other way of deleting nodes is to select and press the `Delete` key.
+Another way of deleting nodes is to select and press the `Delete` key.
 * Additional, user defined URLs.
 More details in the [URL specification](project:specification-format.md#url-class)

 Scroll lets you to zoom in and out.
 Left-clicking and dragging the editor background allows you to move around the editor area.

-Left-clicking on a node lets you to select and drag the node within the editor area.
-Pressing the `ctrl` key while moving node allows you to align the node to other along some axis.
+Left-clicking on a node allows you to select and drag the node within the editor area.
+Pressing the `ctrl` key while moving a node allows you to align the node with another one along some axis.

 To create a connection, left-click a node's connector and connect it to a connector (of a matching type, see [Specification format](specification-format)) on another node.
 Double left-click on an existing connection removes it.